Hard light vs soft light – when and how to use both types of lighting

 Umbrella soft light portrait photography

-Photographed in the studio using a large umbrella with white interior and diffuser for very soft light.
+I took this image in my studio using a large umbrella with a white interior and fitted with a diffuser for very soft light.
+The size of the umbrella, it’s white interior and the diffusion panel all helped to create the soft light.

 Using hard light and soft light together